-Just Equations Founder and CEO Pamela Burdman is quoted in EdSource on middle school math acceleration and the California Math Frameworks.
+Just Equations founder and CEO Pamela Burdman is quoted in EdSource on middle school math acceleration and the California Mathematics Framework.

 EDSOURCE—“The caution around accelerating students beginning in middle school to get to calculus is appropriate,” said Pamela Burdman, the founder of Just Equations, which researches and advocates for equitable math education opportunities.
 “What’s important to remember is that no one is trying to forbid students from taking calculus in high school.”